 About My Mission

 For most of my life I’ve always dreamed of some unique adventure of a lifetime or special challenge I could overcome.
 It just seemed that everything in this world had already been done by people thousands of times over.
 There are no new unexplored countries or uncharted islands to discover, the highest mountains have all been climbed, and the first person to reach the north and south poles accomplished this well over a century ago.
 One day in November 2006 while I was hiking in Ecuador, I realized how much traveling was my passion.
 Ecuador was amazing, but it was just one out of over 200 countries in the world.
 Traveling to every country on the earth wasn’t a new idea yet it still appealed to me.
 It’s certainly a lifelong goal that seemed a bit overwhelming.
 Even if I visit a new country every few months it would take over 40 years to accomplish this goal.
 And how many people can afford an overseas vacation every few months much less get the time off work consistently for four decades?
 Despite the time and financial challenges, the dangers of visiting war torn and remote countries, and the impact it would have on my personal life, I suddenly felt like this was something I had to purse.
 I also plan to take this goal a step further, by visiting the most interesting places in all countries (never crossing the border just to say I’ve been there), climbing the highest mountains on each continent, and posting my photos and stories.
 Since I returned from that trip in 2006 I have never given up and have stayed passionate about my goal.

 About Media Coverage

 Lately some expeditions and travels have gotten some recognition by media organizations.
 I’ve done interviews for local newspapers, podcasts, and my most recent summit of Mt.
-Everest was featured on a brief interview on Good Morning Washington, with interest of follow ups on some of my future expeditions.
+Everest was featured live on Good Morning Washington, with interest of follow ups on some of my future expeditions.

 About Dangerous Countries